shanielh/EggCup/README.md

 Used to wrap any PHP object with a caching layer.
 Uses docstrings on 'hosted' objects methods to determine caching behaviour.

-Currently only in-memory caching support is enabled, But soon to have redis support.
+Currently only in-memory and redis caching support is enabled.

-Redis backend will support both Predis (native PHP version) and phpredis (C module), the latter being about 3 times faster.
+Redis backend supported by Predis, But supporting phpredis (C module) is on its way.

 ## Tags